The Garden Club of America

 representative of their intent to apply in order to be considered for nomination.

 The Hollings Scholarship Program provides successful undergraduate applicants with

-awards that include academic assistance (up to a maximum of $8,000 per year) for full-time
+awards that include academic assistance (up to $9,500 per year) for two years of full-time

 The Jess and Mildred Fisher College of Science and Mathematics (FCSM) Undergraduate

 The FCSM Undergraduate Research Grant was created for FCSM students who are applying